osteele/imu-tools/README.md

    install RabbitMQ on your computer; or (2) get an MQTT hostname, username, and password from your instructor, and use it in the instructions below.

-## Setting up an MCU
+## Flashing the ESP

 1. Follow the instructions [here](https://www.notion.so/MicroPython-4e7c9edd5b954c74bb4c08e5eac74c7f) to
    install MicroPython on an ESP32.

-2. Download the source code from the `pyboard` directory in this folder, to the MCU:
+2. Download the source code from the `pyboard` directory in this folder, to the ESP, In a terminal window in this directory, run:

     ```sh
     pipenv run download